ek33450505/Budget-Tracker-2.0/README.md

   ## Tests:

   You may test this application in your browser by using the deployment link.
+Open chrome development tools and change the network status to offline.
+After creating a transaction or two, change the network status back to online and your information will be saved to the database.

   ## Contact: